laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/react-fundamentals/week-11/day-2/lecture-materials/handling-input-in-react.md

 <!-- Let's create a new React Project on [`codesandbox.io`](https://www.codesandbox.io) -->

-Let's create a new project using `npx create-react-app my-dev-skills`
+Let's create a new project using `npx create-react-app@latest my-dev-skills`

 **Replace the existing `<App>` component with this starting code:**